"Do you – do you think I want to – do you think I give a – I DON'T CARE WHAT YOU'VE GOT TO SAY!"

 In Fear and Loathing on the Campaign Trail '72, Hunter S. Thompson imagines George Meany's reaction to George McGovern winning the Democratic nomination, and the imagined bout of angrish lasted eight minutes:

 "He raged incoherently at the tube for eight minutes without drawing a breath; then, suddenly, his face turned beet red and his head swelled up to twice its normal size.
 Seconds later—while his henchmen looked on in mute horror—Meany swallowed his tongue, rolled out the door like a log, and crawled through a plate glass window."

-In John M Ford's Star Trek novel How Much for Just the Planet? a series of coincidences leads a Klingon officer to believe that he has walked in on Captain Kirk cheating with his wife.
+In John M Ford's Star Trek novel How Much for Just the Planet? a series of coincidences leads a Klingon officer to believe that he has walked in on Captain Kirk cheating with his would-be love interest.
 Kirk is unable to determine whether his subsequent utterance is actual Klingon speech or just Angrish, since they normally sound very similar anyway (and he's rather distracted with his efforts to flee for his life).

 In Jack Blank, late in the book, Jack goes on an angry tirade using a "great deal of words not commonly found in [Jazen's] vocabulary after finding out that his birth certificate file is not infected and Jonas Smart was lying to him about it

 In "Band-Aid", a story in Andy Griffiths' Just Crazy!, when Andy tries to pull a bandage off from under his eye, he describes the pain in three pages' worth of Angrish.